 I am a postdoctoral research fellow at University College London, from where I attained a PhD in Infrastructure Economics and Finance, and am author of the forthcoming monograph The Political Economy of Hydropower Dependant Nations: A Case Study of Zambia.

 In addition to several academic publications, I’ve published op-eds and blogs for advocacy (I’m an ocassional activist), information and entertainment in more popular outlets including The New York Times, the Financial Times, The Guardian, The East African, Dawn and GQ India.

-Assisting the Government of Rwanda as an embedded World Bank-funded PPP Transactions Advisor at the Rwanda Development Board between 2012-2016, I helped it execute over 30 public private partnerships for the delivery of infrastructure, concessions and joint ventures, including Kigali Bulk Water which has won several international awards.
-I also served the Rwandan Treasury as a Special Policy Advisor.
+Assisting the Government of Rwanda as an embedded World Bank-funded PPP Transactions Advisor at the Rwanda Development Board between 2012-2016, I helped it execute USD 800M of infrastructure projects through public private partnerships, concessions and joint ventures, including Kigali Bulk Water which won several international awards.
+I also served as the Rwandan Treasury’s Special Policy Advisor on Large Investments.
 Previously, I worked as an Investment Associate at Duet Africa Private Equity and at TLG Capital and professionally campaigned for women councilors in the 2005 Pakistan local government elections and for John Kerry in the 2004 US presidential elections.